YuukanOO/uniformcss.com/docs/fundamentals/helper-functions.md

 ## How they work

-Behind the scenes, all default and user-defined theme variables such as colors, sizes, and font values are merged and enclosed inside a map.
+Behind the scenes, all default and user-defined theme settings such as colors, sizes, and font values are merged and enclosed inside thee `$config` map.
 Helper functions essentially act as a get function that interacts with this map to pull theme values.

 ```scss
 // Example custom element